Ignasi Miquel: Loan to Leicester City

 On 9 August 2013, Miquel joined Championship side Leicester City on loan until the end of the 2013–14 season.

 Miquel made his debut for The Foxes on 27 August 2013 in the 5–2 away win over Carlisle United in the second-round of the League Cup.
 Miquel scored his first goal for the club against Fulham on 30 October 2013, in the League Cup, helping his side progress into the quarter-finals (with a 4–3 win).
 After the match, Miquel spoke out about the match, saying: "It's an unbelievable feeling.
 After we scored the third goal I think we just switched off and got punished, but I think in the end the important thing was that we got the result."
 However, Miquel struggled to regain his first team place at Leicester City, due to Wes Morgan and Liam Moore preferred in the central–backs.
-Despite being absent for the most of the season, he helped the side reach the promotion to the Premier League, making 12 appearances and scoring once for the side in all competitions.
+Despite being absent for most of the season, he helped the side reach the promotion to the Premier League, making 12 appearances and scoring once for the side in all competitions.